Taste Your Way Through New Zealand & Experience Its Wine Regions

 You shouldn’t miss this gorgeous city and its pastel-coloured Art Deco buildings by no means.
 Take a map from the local i-visit and go on a street art walking tour and admire the cool ocean conversation-inspired murals.

 Keen to taste your way through the Hawke’s Bay wineries in style?
-Consider joining this full-day tour that will visit all the regions gems!
+I recommend you book this traveller-favourite Hawkes Bay Cellar Tour that will visit all the region’s gems in a 1970 combi!

 How To Get Into Hawke’s Bay

-From Wellington, it’s a 4-hour something drive that leads you through Palmerston North to the two wine cities of the region.
+I recommend renting a car to allow for a fun New Zealand road trip and cover other sights in the cities that are worth visiting!
+From Wellington, it’s a 4-hour drive that leads you through Palmerston North to the two wine cities of the region.
 Coming from Auckland, it takes a good 6-7 hours with stops for 400 km.
 You can also take the InterCity buses which stop in either Hastings or Napier city centre.

 Hawke’s Bay Wine Tour